KaLongggg/BoTour/readme.md

-# Wollongong Botanic Garden Mobile App
+# Wollongong Botanic Garden Mobile App - BoTour

 ## Introduction

-The Wollongong Botanic Garden Mobile App aims to enrich the visitor's experience at Wollongong Botanic Garden.
+The Wollongong Botanic Garden Mobile App, BoTour, aims to enrich the visitor's experience at Wollongong Botanic Garden.
 It is designed for those who have a keen interest in botany or those who want to enjoy a self-guided tour of the garden.
-With key features like plant recognition, map navigation, search functionality, and informative pages, this app serves as a handy guide.
+With key features like plant recognition, map navigation, search functionality, and informative pages, this app serves as a handy guide on both iOS and Android devices.

 ## Features